Cats & Boats Mix At The Cat Boat Amsterdam – Estimated reading time: 6 minutes

 Look closer and you’ll see that this is De Poezeboot, a project started by Henriette van Weelde in 1966 when she took in a family of abandoned cats.

-Henriette had such a big heart that she continued to take in more cats into her home until she had no more room.
-Two years later she figured out the purr-fect solution when she bought a house boat, made it animal friendly, and gave her cats a sexy new address on the canal.
+Henriette had such a big heart that she continued to take more cats into her home until she had no more room.
+Two years later she figured out the purr-fect solution when she bought a houseboat, made it animal-friendly, and gave her cats a sexy new address on the canal.

 Fondly nicknamed the “cat lady” by locals, people from all over Amsterdam started to bring Henriette their cats.
 She took in all of them – sick ones, strays, and even those no longer wanted.
 So inspired by her love and compassion, people also visited the sanctuary and best of all, adopted the cats.
 Even Puss in Boots of Shrek fame visited the boat last at some point.

-This next photo is my absolute favourite photo as I captured this cutie “mid-lick.”
+This next photo is my absolute favorite photo as I captured this cutie “mid-lick.”
 I also like the cat pictures displayed in the background.

 While admission to the boat is entirely free, I strongly encourage you to throw some cash their way.